MohdRas/docker-basics/README.md

    - WSL 2 ( Windows subsystem for linux 2 )
        - Instead of installing full sized linux VM, microsoft allow to install a small **utility VM** on windows, which is WSL2 VM.
        - WSL2 is built on top of Hyper‑V; it runs a full Linux kernel.
 It is fast because it is small.
 It is like **a process** on windows system.
-   - Docker Desktop
-       - platform for running applications inside containers ( tiny & lighweight mini VMs).
-       - it connect to WSL2 instance and tells to run containers using its real linux kernel.
-       - Docker Desktop starts a Linux VM (a tiny “LinuxKit” image) inside that underlying hypervisor (either directly on Hyper‑V or inside the WSL‑2 VM).

 - Docker Engine
   - background service (called a docker daemon "dockerd") that run instructions for containers, images, storage, and networking.